intel-lab-lkp/linux/Documentation/core-api/memory-barriers.rst

      This means that ACQUIRE acts as a minimal "acquire" operation and RELEASE acts as a minimal "release" operation.

-A subset of the atomic operations described in atomic_t.txt have ACQUIRE and RELEASE variants in addition to fully-ordered and relaxed (no barrier semantics) definitions.
+A subset of the atomic operations described in Documentation/core-api/atomic_t.rst have ACQUIRE and RELEASE variants in addition to fully-ordered and relaxed (no barrier semantics) definitions.
 For compound atomics performing both a load and a store, ACQUIRE semantics apply only to the load and RELEASE semantics apply only to the store portion of the operation.

 Memory barriers are only required where there's a possibility of interaction between two CPUs or between a CPU and a device.
 If it can be guaranteed that